Tom Fleming (actor): Acting career

 The first professional performance of Fleming's acting career came in 1947, in Robert Kemp's Let Wives Tak Tent.
 Along with Kemp and Lennox Milne, he co-founded the Gateway Theatre in Edinburgh in 1953.

+Fleming first met the poet and cultural polemicist Hugh MacDiarmid in the late 1940s and was one of the readers for a shortened version of MacDiarmid's poem A Drunk Man Looks at the Thistle (1926) broadcast by the BBC in 1954.
+Fleming went on to give a reading of the full poem as an Edinburgh International Festival production in 1976.
+His performance was later broadcast by the BBC in its Saturday Night Theatre series and repeated on Radio 3.
+He performed the poem again as a Scottish Theatre Company production on 23 May 1986 at the Tron Theatre, Glasgow.

 In 1956, Fleming played Jesus in the BBC's serial Jesus of Nazareth, the first time he had been portrayed on screen in Britain.

 In August 1958, he played Lord Weir in the Gateway's Edinburgh International Festival production of R.J.B.
 Sellar's adaptation of Robert Louis Stevenson's novel, Weir of Hermiston.
 In October 1961, he played John Knox in the Gateway's production of Robert Kemp's Master John Knox.
 In 1962, he joined the Royal Shakespeare Company.
 That year he played the title role in William Gaskill's production of Cymbeline.
 In 1965, he founded a company at the Royal Lyceum Theatre in Edinburgh.
 His film roles included a supporting part as the Catholic priest John Ballard in the period drama Mary, Queen of Scots (1971).
 On television, he played the title role in the 1956 BBC children's series Jesus of Nazareth.
 In 1983, he played the part of Lord Reith, the BBC's first Director General, in a two-part BBC production written by Roger Milner, entitled simply Reith.
 In 1985, he played the title role in the Scottish Theatre Company's production of Bertolt Brecht's Life of Galileo.
 He played the title role in John Purser's play Carver, first broadcast by BBC Radio 3 on 31 March 1991.